frozenjs/frozenjs.github.io/markdown/2013-04-25-building-breakouts-with_frozenjs.md

 This did a few things for you:

 It pulled in all the dependencies you need and put them into a deps folder.
-Created the HTML, CSS, and javascript files you'll need to get started writing your code.
+Created the HTML, CSS, and JavaScript files you'll need to get started writing your code.
 Sets up development configuration for linting, testing, and packaging

 Now launch your game!